SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Target is on guard or actively resisting*
 +10
-*Do not include this modiﬁer if you are using the active mental defense described in the “Mental Defenses” sidebar on page 85.
+*Do not include this modiﬁer if you are using the active mental defense described in the "Mental Defenses" sidebar on page 85.

 Information Difﬁculties
 See page 84 for additional information and modiﬁers.